Drovosek01/ReplaceHexPatcher/docs/docs_EN.md

 Juggling these 2 items "administrator rights" and the "read-only" attribute is a rather confusing task and it adds quite a lot of additional logic to the script and reduces the readability of the code.

 This is especially a problem when you need to run code from a regular Powershell script that contains multiline text.
 It is much easier and more convenient to request administrator rights at the very beginning of the script execution and abort execution in their absence, but it is not a fact that these rights are really necessary to make changes.

 True-the way is to request permissions if necessary.

+Later, the logic of requesting administrator rights in the patcher script was changed and checking for the need to restart with a request for administrator rights is done from the very beginning, because the file may not have read permissions and in order to banally read the file and search for bytes (without replacing bytes, that is, without changing the file), you may need Administrator rights.
+This initial check made it possible to reduce the number of "crutches", in principle, the amount of code in the patch.

 ### About Powershell